Upcoming Bangsamoro Parliament election

-The 2025 Bangsamoro Parliament election is scheduled to take place in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) on May 12 under the Bangsamoro Organic Law, the charter of the autonomous region of the Philippines.
+The first ever Bangsamoro Parliament election is expected to take place in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) not later than March 31, 2026 under the Bangsamoro Organic Law, the charter of the autonomous region of the Philippines.

-This election will be the first regular election for the Bangsamoro Parliament and was scheduled to be held in parallel with the 2022 Philippine general election.
-Elected officials would assumed office on June 30, 2025.
-They would succeed the interim Bangsamoro Transition Authority Parliament.
+This election will be the first regular election for the Bangsamoro Parliament and would succeed the interim Bangsamoro Transition Authority Parliament.

-The postponement of the elections from 2022 to 2025, was caused by the COVID-19 pandemic and consequentially the absence of a Bangsamoro Electoral Code.
+The postponement of the elections from May 2022 to May 2025, was caused by the COVID-19 pandemic and consequentially the absence of a Bangsamoro Electoral Code.
 The interim regional government and advocacy groups in Mindanao successfully campaigned to move the date of the elections.

+The election was postponed for a second time after Sulu was ruled by the Supreme Court as not part of the Bangsamoro leaving seven seats unallocated.
+It was scheduled to be held on October 13, 2025.
+However the Supreme Court declared the two districting laws as unconstitutional postponing the election yet again for the third time and is expected to be held no later than March 31, 2026.

 Background

 Interim parliament

 When Bangsamoro was formed in 2019, the Bangsamoro Transition Authority served as an interim government of the autonomous region, and also acted as its interim parliament.
 The interim government is not officially divided through political party affiliation but is instead divided into two groups according to the nominating entity; the majority are nominees of the Moro Islamic Liberation Front, while the rest are nominees of the Philippine national government.

 Under the law which postponed the elections to 2025, the President of the Philippines may appoint a new set of members for the interim parliament whose term will run until June 30, 2025.